fbpx

 Evening VBS is an intergenerational, annual event at Second Pres, and it showcases special opportunities for education and growth for all ages.
 Evening VBS encompasses four evenings full of fellowship, learning and fun!
 Each summer, we host an invited speaker to speak for four nights about a specific topic or theme.
 The event kicks off with a dinner and program.
 Children (Pre-K – 5th grade) enjoy a special parallel theatre camp, and childcare is available for any younger children attending.

-June 9-12, 2024 (Sun-Wed) Evening VBS – “Joy Even On Your Worst Days” with Guest Speaker Dr. Tom Are, Jr.
+• Evening VBS 2024 Recap: “Joy Even On Your Worst Days” with Guest Speaker the Rev. Tom Are, Jr.

 Gals' Gathering